 Optical Character Recognition (OCR) is the ability of a machine to recognize that a set of black dots is a character, which the machine can then convert into machine-encoded text.
-OCR takes documents and turns them into bit and bytes of computer code.
-But OCR cannot interpret that code, just as Leila could not read although she knew all the letters.
+OCR takes documents and turns them into bits and bytes of computer code.
+But OCR cannot interpret that code, just as Emily could not read although she knew all the letters.

-OCR vendors use libraries of fonts and ‘pattern matching,’ which, like sight words, read faster.
+OCR vendors use libraries of fonts and ‘pattern matching,’ which, like sight words, enable faster reading.
 OCR post-processing uses a lexicon to bind the context and meanings of specific documents.
 For example, on invoices, certain words such as freight, quantity, and due date are more expected than others.
-The results of the post-processing lexicon are complete documents available in machine-encoded text.
+The results of the post-processing lexicon are complete documents translated into machine-encoded text.

-Now Leila is in high school reading The Curious Incident of the Dog in the Night-Time and Hamlet, understanding the nuances of character, perspective, and voice.
-She is using real intelligence to process language.
-She inherently knows to apply different context for Shakespeare than Haddon.
+Today, Emily is in high school and reading complex novels like The Great Gatsby and To Kill a Mockingbird.
+She understands the nuances of character, perspective, and voice, and uses real intelligence to process language.
+She inherently knows to apply different contexts for Fitzgerald than Lee.

-If you are looking for a solution to identify the ABC’s, many standard OCR vendors will suffice.
-If, however, you are looking for a partner to read and interpret the financial values, vendors, and categories in receipts and payments documents, Itemize should be your go-to choice for data automation.
+If you are looking for a solution that simply identifies the ABC’s, many standard OCR vendors will suffice.
+If, however, you are looking for a partner to read and interpret financial values, vendors, and categorize them in receipts and payments documents, Itemize should be your go-to choice for data automation.
 Try us for free and get real-time insight into your data in as little as 20 minutes.